 Although more Android based-devices are sold than any other (78.9% in 2013), iOS remains the most used mobile OS according to NetMarketShare.com (56.47% in 2013).
 And here goes my argument – this previous sentence is the root cause of any discussion concerning market share and research.
 Try to disagree on this, if you can!
 I thought of bringing the argument that usage beats phones sold when it comes to UX.
 Well, if the user buys an Android device or an iOS one and usage remains thereafter limited to the green and red buttons only, there is isn’t room for discussion on the “devices sold” pillar.

 However, with the introduction of flat design and close monitoring when approving apps in the App Store, iOS stays a step ahead of Android.
-On one hand Apple offers agreeable visual representation of the platform’s core features and on the other it pushes third-party developers towards following the general guidelines.
+On one hand, Apple offers an agreeable visual representation of the platform’s core features and on the other, it pushes third-party developers towards following the general guidelines.

-The information flow on all mobile operating systems counts on linkage to different databases, third-party platforms, apps and sources.
-Since the trend is to move more and more into the cloud, everyone is offering more and more cloud hosting – OneDrive, Google Drive, iCloud… So far, the latter is the one that is able to synchronize (not yet in a perfect way) the update, device backup and transfer of data between multiple devices (computer, tablet and phone).
-This gives Apple a clear advantage on information design.
+The information flow on all mobile operating systems counts on linkage to different databases, third-party platforms, apps, and sources.
+Since the trend is to move more and more into the cloud, everyone is offering more and more cloud hosting – OneDrive, Google Drive, iCloud… So far, the latter is the one that is able to synchronize (not yet in a perfect way) the update, device backup, and transfer of data between multiple devices (computer, tablet, and phone).
+This gives Apple a clear advantage in information design.

-Additionally, iOS is focused on app and Notification Center clustering offering a simpler information design than the one of Android – apps, widgets and notifications.
+Additionally, iOS is focused on app and Notification Center clustering offering a simpler information design than the Android one – apps, widgets, and notifications.
 The former and more minimalistic approach is probably the reason why the iPhone gets more point.